matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - **Custom fields**: These are stored in the user's global profile and do not generate state events in rooms.

+### Size Limit

+To ensure efficient handling and storage of profile data, the entire user profile JSON object cannot exceed 64KiB.
+This follows the same size limit as events.
+Homeservers are allowed to limit the fields (or content) that their local users can set.
+However, the only limit they should impose on remote users is that the entire profile JSON block should not be larger than 64KiB.

 ### Server-Server API Changes

 1. **GET `/_matrix/federation/v1/query/profile/{userId}/{key_name}`** will mirror the client-server